Installation#

 metricsEndpoint: /v1/metrics

-This monitor allows customizing health definitions by comparing metrics to fixed values.
-This is configured through two maps: metricMinimumValues and metricMaximumValues.
-The keys of these maps are the metric names, and the values are the minimum or maximum values (inclusive) that are considered healthy.
-By default, the only metric populated is:
+This monitor supports custom health definitions by comparing metrics using two maps: metricMinimumValues and metricMaximumValues.
+The keys metric names, and the values are minimum or maximum values (inclusive) considered healthy.
+By default, the only metric populated is trino_metadata_name_DiscoveryNodeManager_ActiveNodeCount:

 monitor: